queso-fuego/UEFI-GPT-image-creator/README.md

 Multi-dash options are aliases for the single dash options i.e. -ue is the same as --update-efi. \
 -ad or --add-data will only add `file_name` to a *new* image file.
 Existing files should use -ud or --update-data instead. \
 -ad can not be used with -ue/-ud. \
-If no image name is provided, a default 'test.img' file is created.
+If no image name is provided, a default `test.img` file is created.

 ## Example
 ![Example screenshot](./example.png "Showing an example of running a generated image in qemu.")